MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 String mitHomepage = new Scanner(new URL("http://www.mit.edu").openStream(), "UTF-8").useDelimiter("\\A").next();
 ```

 One reason for documenting sources is to avoid violations of copyright.
-Small snippets of code on Stack Overflow are typically in the public domain, but code copied from other sources may be proprietary or covered by other kinds of open source licenses, which are more restrictive.
+Small snippets of code on Stack Overflow are typically in the public domain, but code copied from other sources may be proprietary（私有的） or covered by other kinds of open source licenses, which are more restrictive.
 Another reason for documenting sources is that the code can fall out of date; the [Stack Overflow answer](http://stackoverflow.com/questions/4328711/read-url-to-string-in-few-lines-of-java-code) from which this code came has evolved significantly in the years since it was first answered.

 Some comments are bad and unnecessary.
 Direct transliterations of code into English, for example, do nothing to improve understanding, because you should assume that your reader at least knows Java: